Patent Pruning: How to increase the value of your patent portfolio?

 Litigation Potential of the Patent Portfolio

 There are two phases in the life-cycle of a patent — Patent prosecution and Maintenance.
 It is often seen that during the maintenance phase very few patents invite litigation.
 Only a very small fraction of patents that are granted get litigated or become stars that could be a potential source of infringement royalty payments or licensing revenue.

 Author’s Second Note: Unsurprisingly, it’s actually very easy to increase the number of star patents in your patent portfolio.
 Want to know how?
 Well, I’ve written a detailed post on the subject: Click to read how to file star patents with high ROI.

 In the IP world, these star patents are highly sought by everybody as they are similar to a hen that lays a golden egg every day.
 Be it NPEs or practicing entities, these patents are valued at the highest either with the aim of collecting royalties or strengthening the IP for the product line of an organization.

-Consider the following chart depicting litigation potential of various patents in a portfolio.
-Unlike the rank of a patent, here higher the number, better is the quality of patent.
+Consider the following chart depicting the litigation potential of various patents in a portfolio.
+Unlike the rank of a patent, here higher the number, better is the quality of the patent.
 Consider the example of patent US690417B2 titled “Method of manufacturing cigarette suppressing the spread of a burn and apparatus for manufacturing cigarette suppressing the spread of a burn”.
 The analysis reflects a 98.6% litigation probability which means that patent has a very high infringement potential and is a great candidate for litigation.